jentic/jentic-openapi-tools/packages/jentic-openapi-transformer-redocly/README.md

 # jentic-openapi-transformer-redocly

 A Python library that provides OpenAPI document bundling functionality using [Redocly CLI](https://redocly.com/docs/cli/).
-This package is part of the Jentic OpenAPI Tools ecosystem and implements the transformer strategy pattern for bundling OpenAPI documents by resolving external references.
+This package is part of the Jentic OpenAPI Tools ecosystem and implements the transformer backend pattern for bundling OpenAPI documents by resolving external references.

 ## Features